-Personal Care Services
+Personal Care Services (PCS)

-Superior provides Personal Care Services (PCS) as part of our STAR Health benefits.
+Superior provides PCS as part of our STAR Health benefits.
 This means you/your child will keep getting the same help with:

 - Bathing

 - · Getting dressed

-- · Making food
+- Making food

-- Cleaning
+- · Cleaning

-- And other great services
+- · Other great services

 Important:

 If you/your child are receiving PCS services through a Texas Department of Aging and Disability Services (DADS) waiver program, PCS will continue to be provided through DADS.